AllUsernamesHaveBeenTaken/Webhooks-BP/README.md

 **You need an account for authenticated calls.**

-You can use my predefined credentials after runnen this cURL call:
+You can use my predefined credentials after running this cURL call:
 ````
 curl "http://localhost:8080/signup" \
   --include \